-Judge Orders Lawmaker Access to Kennedy Center Board Meeting Documents
+Judge Orders Lawmaker Access to Kennedy Center Board Meeting and Documents

-A judge ruled that Rep. Joyce Beatty must be allowed access to Kennedy Center planning documents and meetings.
+A judge ruled that Representative Joyce Beatty must be allowed to attend a Kennedy Center board meeting and access planning documents.

 Key Facts